wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

 1. Specify **URI** to activate policy violation actions only for requests sent to certain endpoints.

     * URI can be configured via the [URI constructor](../user-guides/rules/add-rule.md#uri-constructor) or [advanced edit form](../user-guides/rules/add-rule.md#advanced-edit-form).
-    * If left empty, policy violation actions will be applied to all endpoints.
+    * If left empty, policy violation actions will be applied to all endpoints that the filtering node protects.

 1. Set how the system should react if requests violate your specification.